On this page:

 Classes are offered on a space available basis, and some workshops/classes are not available through this program.
 For help with course selection for nondegree students, contact the advising center in the University College (937) 775-5750.

-Degree seeking students must apply for admission through the Undergraduate Admissions Office.
-Call (937) 775-5700 for admissions information.
+All students must apply via for admission via our online application.
+The one-time $10 application fee will be refunded upon registration and proof of eligibility for the 60 and Up program.
 Eligible students who have a bachelor’s degree may apply to the Graduate School for admission to take graduate courses in either nondegree graduate status or to apply for admission to a graduate degree program.
 Call (937) 775-2976 for information.
 Degree seeking students will be assigned an academic advisor.

 Students may register for these flexibly scheduled classes/workshops anytime prior to start of class/workshop without a late registration/add fee or instructor permission unless the class is closed.
 For registration information on professional development workshops for educators contact: